Frequently Asked Questions

 Firstly, submit your application form here.
 If you’re not sure about something, then give us a call or email first.
 After submitting your application form, you should receive an email from us advising you on the next steps.
 We’ll arrange a time for us to meet and once your interview is complete we’ll let you know within 8 hours if you’ve been successful.

 Tuition is $11,000.
 This covers low student-to-teacher ratio, coaching, mentoring, curriculum development and all the career services benefits you receive.
 We offer $500 scholarships for the following groups:

 - Anyone who identifies as a woman or is a part of the diverse gender community (trans*, gender-queer, gender non-conforming, etc.)

 - Anyone who belongs to a racial group under-represented in tech (Māori, Pacific Islander, Aboriginal etc)

 We fund a limited amount of loans per year.
 These are at the discretion of Dev Academy and for students who would otherwise be unable to attend the course.

-*Its really important to note that while ‘classes’ run 40 hours per week – you are likely to need and want to spend the extra time to get the work done.
+*It’s really important to note that while ‘classes’ run 40 hours per week – you are likely to need and want to spend extra time getting the work done.